DS-100/sp22/syllabus.md

 Beyond the slips that many of us make unintentionally are a host of behaviors that the course staff, department, and university do not tolerate.
 These are generally classified under the term harassment; sexual harassment is a specific form that is governed by federal laws known as Title IX.

-UC Berkeley’s Title IX website provides many resources for understanding the terms, procedures, and policies around harassment.
+UC Berkeley’s <a href="https://ophd.berkeley.edu/">Title IX website</a> provides many resources for understanding the terms, procedures, and policies around harassment.
 Make sure you are aware enough of these issues to avoid crossing a line in your interactions with other students.
 For example, repeatedly asking another student out on a date after they have said no can cross this line.

 Your reaction to this topic might be to laugh it off, or to make or think snide remarks about “political correctness” or jokes about consent or other things.
 You might think people just need to grow a thicker skin or learn to take a joke.
 This isn’t your decision to make.
 Research shows the consequences (emotional as well as physical) on people who experience harassment.
 When your behavior forces another student to focus on something other than their education, you have crossed a line.
 You have no right to take someone else’s education away from them.

-This issue is very important to Data 100's course staff.
-Therefore, if we cannot appeal to your decency and collegiality, let us at least appeal to your self-interest.
-Do not mess around on this matter.
-It will not go well for you.

 ### Communicate Issues with Course Staff